dspeyer/dspeyer.github.io/combat/index.md

 This weapon (an underslung grenade launcher) cannot be used separately, but can be attached to any firearm with at least a one foot barrel.

+##### Ready

+For a character who is carrying a loaded Ready weapon, is not suffering a Close Quarters penalty, and has only taken a move action the preceeding turn, anyone becoming visible within 5 range incremens provokes an attack of opportunity.

 ##### Risky

 This weapon (a sling) has a chance of striking you.
 If your total attack roll is less than 5, you hit your own leg (the same side of your body as the sling).